raspberrypilearning/infrared-bird-box/worksheet2.md

 - Wait for some birds to move in
 - Tell the world about your bird box
-- Share the YouTube channel URL on social media or with to your friends and family
+- Share the YouTube channel URL on social media or with your friends and family